-The Board currently consists of eight (8) directors, all of whom the Board has nominated for re-election.
+The Board currently consists of eight (8) directors, all of whom have been nominated for re-election.
 Each nominee has consented to being named as a nominee for election as a director and has agreed to serve if elected.
-At the Annual Meeting, directors will be elected to serve a term of office expiring at the 2020 Annual Meeting of Shareholders or until their successors are elected and duly qualified, subject, however, to their prior death, disability, resignation, retirement, disqualification, or removal from office.
+At the Annual Meeting, directors will be elected to serve a term of office expiring at the 2021 Annual Meeting of Shareholders or until their successors are elected and duly qualified, subject, however, to their prior death, disability, resignation, retirement, disqualification, or removal from office.

 Shareholders and their proxies are being asked to vote on these eight (8) persons nominated for the Board:

-Name Age Director since Occupation ACG Committee Membership Ludmila Smolyansk y 69 2002 Founder, Management Advisor and Consultant to Lifeway Foods George Sent 47 2019 Managing Director, Cascadia Capital C , F Julie Smolyansky 44 2002 CEO, Lifeway Foods Edward Smolyansky y 39 2017 COO, Lifeway Foods Pol Sikar 71 1986 President, Montrose Glass & Mirror M Renzo Bernardi 81 1994 Founder and President, Renzo & Sons Jason Scher 44 2012 Management Advisor and Consultant; Former COO of Vosges Haut-Chocolat M Laurent Marcel 47 2018 Director and Interim CEO, Harmless Harvest; Director and President, Danone Manifesto Ventures ACG: Audit and Co orporate Go overnance Committee C: Chair M : M Iember F: Financial Expert
+ACG Compensation Director Committee Committee Name Age since Occupation Membership Membership Ludmila Smolyansky 70 2002 Founder, Management Advisor and Consultant to Lifeway Foods Julie Smolyansky 45 2002 President, CEO and Secretary, Lifeway Foods Edward Smolyansky 40 2017 COO, Lifeway Foods Pol Sikar 72 1986 President, Montrose Glass & Mirror M Renzo Bernardi 82 1994 Founder and President, Renzo & Sons Jason Scher 45 2012 Management Advisor and Consultant; C, F C Jason Schei 43 2012 Former COO of Vosges Haut-Chocolat С, г C Jody Levy 41 2020 Creative Director and Chief Executive Officer, World Waters, LLC M M Dorri McWhorter 47 2020 CEO of the YWCA Metropolitan Chicago (1) ACG: Audit and Corp orate Governance Committee C: Chair M : Member F: Financial Expert